 3.7 Parking and Automobile Regulations

-Questions concerning parking privileges and use of automobiles on Campus should be directed to Parking Services.
-Their website is: http://www.asinfo.ualberta.ca/ParkingServices, and their office is located at 1-051 Lister Centre.
+Questions concerning parking privileges and use of automobiles on Campus should be directed to parking services.
+Their website is found here and their office is located at 1-051 Lister Centre.

 3.8 Laboratory Safety and Security